Revision 22-3; Effective July 1, 2022

 Workers’ Compensation

-Current award notice letter or statement from:
+- current award notice, letter or statement from:

-- claims adjuster;
+- a claims adjuster;

-- attorney;
+- an attorney; or

-- insurance company; or
+- an insurance company; or

 - check or copy of check.